Savedo/re-form/README.md

-error | string | Error message to pass into component if the input is not valid setValue | Function | N/A. For internal usage value | any | N/A. For internal usage name | string | N/A. For internal usage
+error | string | Error message to pass into component if the input is not valid setValue | Function | N/A. For internal usage value | any | N/A. For internal usage checked | boolean | Passed when type is checkbox in place of Value. name | string | N/A. For internal usage

 Development